PepijnMC/ElevationDragRuler/README.md

 ## Known Bugs
 These are known issues.
 I am just starting with JavaScript so although I will try to fix and streamline this module, it might take some time as I figure things out.
 This is a hobby project, but please feel free to contribute, it will only help me learn!
 - Dashing using multiple movement options is severely lacking.
-Can only be fixed by properly keeping track of spent movement during a combat turn, which will also fix many lackingedge cases.
+Can only be fixed by properly keeping track of spent movement during a combat turn, which will also fix many edge cases.

 ## Future Plans
 These are features currently in the work, vague ideas, and anything in between.